Sharon Garin

-Sharon Serag Garin is a Filipino politician who has served as the secretary of energy on an ad interim basis since 2025.
+Sharon Serag Garin (born May 5, 1971) is a Filipino lawyer and politician who has served as the secretary of energy since 2025.
 She previously served as an undersecretary in the Department of Energy from 2022 to 2025 and as the representative for the AAMBIS-Owa Party List from 2010 to 2022.

-Born to a longtime political dynasty based in Iloilo's first district, Garin was first elected to the House of Representatives of the Philippines in 2010.
+Born to a longtime political dynasty based in Iloilo's first district, Garin is an accountant and environmentalist who was first elected to the House of Representatives of the Philippines in 2010.
 During her tenure, she served as a deputy speaker from 2016 to 2019, and chaired the Philippine House Committee on Economic Affairs from 2019 to 2020 and again from 2021 to 2022.
+Her four consecutive terms in Congress have been criticized as a potential violation of the Constitution.

 After leaving Congress, she joined the Department of Energy in 2022 as an undersecretary, during which she pursued efforts toward attaining nuclear power in the Philippines.
 In May 2025, President Bongbong Marcos appointed Garin as secretary of energy as an officer in charge as part of a major cabinet reshuffle before permanently appointing her to the position in July.

-Early life
+Early life and career

-Garin is the daughter of Oscar Garin Sr. and Ninfa Serag Garin, the heads of a political dynasty that has dominated the politics of Iloilo's first district since 1987.
+Sharon Serag Garin was born on May 5, 1971 to politicians Oscar Garin Sr. (1941–2021), a civic leader and environmentalist, and Ninfa Serag Garin (born 1944).
+Her parents were the heads of a political dynasty that has dominated the politics of Iloilo's first district since 1987.
+She and her three siblings, Oscar Jr. ("Richard", born 1967), Janette ("Jennifer", born 1969), and Christine (born 1973), all became politicians.

+Garin served as Sangguniang Kabataan (SK) president and, afterwards, councilor in the municipality of Guimbal, Iloilo in the 1990s.

-House of Representatives of the Philippines (2010–2022)
+House of Representatives (2010–2022)

 Elections

-Garin was elected to the House of Representatives of the Philippines in 2010 as the first nominee of the AAMBIS-Owa Party List.
+Garin was elected to the House of Representatives of the Philippines in 2010 as the first nominee of the AAMBIS-Owa Party List, which aims to represent Filipino farmers.
 The party went on to retain the seat in the 2013 and 2016 elections.
 Despite Garin being term-limited, the party renominated her in 2019.
-In the lead-up to the election, watchdog group Kontra Daya criticized her party and others for having "bastardized and corrupted" the party-list system.
+In the lead-up to the election, watchdog group Kontra Daya criticized her party and others for having "bastardized and corrupted" the party-list system by enabling political dynasties to flourish.
 Her party went on to win a seat in the election; while their certificate of proclamation was suspended, she was later allowed to sit as a member of the 18th Congress.